 Zika virus is spread to people primarily through the bite of an infected mosquito, but can also be transmitted through sexual interaction or from mother to child.
 The mosquitoes that can become infected with and spread Zika virus live in many parts of the world, including parts of the United States.
-The species of mosquitoes that are known to transmit Zika virus are not found in Wisconsin.

 WHAT IS NEW?